thib610/RL/README.md

 ### pve.py:
 run this file to play against an IA.

+### P1_IA.pickle
+contain the q_table of the agent 1 basicly it contain the IA number one
+### P2_IA.pickle
+contain the q_table of the agent 2 basicly it contain the IA number one

 ## HOW TO PLAY AGAINST IA (pvp will be implement one day, maybe):
 ### Begining